ajlive/php-http-service/README.md

 I'm not actually ragging on Python.
 It was invented roughly a million years ago and it still has better abstractions and a better standard library than three quarters of the languages invented since, including many statically typed languages with some borked notion of interface.
 That's a hell of a legacy.
 And it's still my second favorite dynamic language behind Clojure.

-(Much of what I like about both of them is their awesome literal syntax for data types.
-Where's my set literal literally _every other programming language,_ including Go?)
+(Much of what I like about both of them are their data types and the literal syntax for those types. _Where's my set literal literally every other programming language?_)